$0 Idaho Foster Care Quick-Start Checklist

 The Federal Adoption Tax Credit

-The federal adoption tax credit is available to families who adopt children with special needs from foster care, and for this population it is structured differently from the credit available for private or international adoptions.
-For families adopting special needs children from foster care, the full credit is available regardless of what you actually spent on the adoption.
+The federal adoption tax credit is available to families who adopt children with special needs from foster care, and federal rules may treat this population differently from private or international adoptions.
+Check the current IRS guidance for the applicable eligibility and expense rules.

 Given the credit's size, many families working with adoption attorneys or accountants unfamiliar with the foster care adoption tax credit structure miss out on the full amount.
 Consulting a tax professional who has specific experience with foster care adoptions — or at minimum reviewing IRS Publication 968 on adoption tax benefits — before filing in the year of finalization is worthwhile.